LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 - SPF record hard fail: **On**
 - Sender ID filtering hard fail: **On**

-Once created, you will test the behavior of the policy to ensure it is working as expected and fix any issues should they exist.
+Once created, you'll test the behavior of the policy to ensure it is working as expected and fix any issues should they exist.

 ## Lab Setup

-In this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).
+In this lab exercise, you'll partner with another student to exchange emails with.
+If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc.) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).

 If you do not have a Personal Microsoft Outlook email account, you can sign up for one by navigating to the following the link: **<https://signup.live.com>**.